-The data link is a 4-wire serial bus, complying to the Serial Peripheral Interface (SPI) usual convention (see Table 3 and Table 4).
-The MagAlpha sensor operates as slave.
-During one transmission, a 16-bit word can be sent simultaneously to the sensor MOSI and received from the sensor MISO (see Figure 2).
+The data link is a 4-wire serial bus, complying to the Serial Peripheral Interface (SPI) usual convention shown in Table 3 and Table 4.The MagAlpha sensor operates as slave.
+During one transmission a 16 bit word can be simultaneously sent to the sensor (MOSI pin) and received from the sensor (MISO pin).
 Note that it is possible to receive 24 bits of data (16 bits for the angle and 8 bits for a time index).
-For additional details, refer to the "Output Signals" section.
+See section 10 "Output Signals" for details.